ERICA MAAS SHIPPEE

 Brian received his BA in Vocal Performance and CT Teaching Certificate from Central Connecticut State University (CCSU), and his Masters Degree in Music Education from the University of Hartford's Hartt School of Music.
 He has studied voice with Maxim Ivanov, Craig Hart, Joanne Scattergood, and Jack Pott, and studied conducting with Dr. Pam Perry, Dr. Peter Bagley, and Dr. Edward Bolkovac.

-Brian's teaching schedule includes openings on Thursday evenings.
-He is currently accepting voice and guitar students of all ages and piano students K-5.
+Brian is currently accepting voice and guitar students of all ages and piano students K-5 on Thursdays.